open-edge-insights/eii-core/docker_setup/remote_logging/README.md

 3. rsyslog has to forward the received logs from containers to logstash.
-   The file named 'eis.conf' has to be copyied into the directory name '/etc/rsyslog.d/' After copying this file, the rsyslog service need to restarted using the below command 'sudo systemctl restart rsyslog'.
+   The file named 'eis.conf' has to be copyied into the directory name '/etc/rsyslog.d/' After copying this file, install rsyslog module using the command 'sudo apt-get install rsyslog-gnutls'(The rsyslog module installation is one time activity).Then rsyslog service need to restarted using the below command 'sudo systemctl restart rsyslog'.
-   For more information on the rsyslog, plase refer [https://www.rsyslog.com/plugins/](https://www.rsyslog.com/plugins/)
+   For more information on the rsyslog,please refer [https://www.rsyslog.com/plugins/](https://www.rsyslog.com/plugins/)

    In case of receiving the logs from docker over the secure channel, please refer the sample config file 'eis.conf.secure' In this sample configuration, please replace